Enter the Anime

 Enter the Anime is a 2019 Behind-the-Scenes Netflix special aimed at newcomers to anime to introduce them to anime titles on Netflix.
 The promotional special features interviews with some of the biggest anime stars like Kenji Kamiyama, Shinji Aramaki, Kozo Morishita, production houses like TOEI Animation and Polygon Pictures and IP like Aggretsuko, Evangelion and Ultraman, Kôzô Morishita and Yoko Takahashi, the creators behind well-known productions like Castlevania, Aggretsuko and Kengan Ashura.
 The special was released by Netflix on August 5, 2019.

 Plot

-The film depicts interviews with people who worked on anime series that were licensed by Netflix.
-The first person Nolan interviews is Adi Shankar, who was the executive producer of the anime-inspired Castlevania series.
-All of the interviewees have worked on Netflix licensed series, and no anime that is not licensed by Netflix is mentioned.
+The film features interviews with individuals who worked on anime series licensed by Netflix.
+The first interviewee is Adi Shankar, who served as the executive producer for the anime-inspired Castlevania series.
+All participants have contributed to Netflix-licensed projects, with almost no mention of non-Netflix anime in the film.

 Release

 Enter the Anime was released on August 5, 2019, on Netflix streaming.